raspberrychris/3dprintersking/content/posts/voxelab-aquila-with-full-alloy-frame-3d-printer.md

 +++
 ![Voxelab Aquila 3D Printer with Full Alloy Frame, Removable Build Surface Plate, Fully Open Source and Resume Printing Functio](https://images-na.ssl-images-amazon.com/images/I/61pCj0z8r0S._AC_UL604_SR604,400_.jpg)

 Welcome to the review of the [**Voxelab Aquila with Full Alloy Frame 3D Printer**](#).
-In this post we will be taking a look at the features of this 3D printer from **Voxelab** and running it through its paces to see how it performs against the competition.
+In this post we will be taking a look at the features of this 3D printer from **Voxelab** and taking it through its paces to see how it performs against the competition.

 > If you are not familiar with the **Voxelab** brand then you may be surprised to know that it is actually a sub-brand of **FlashForge**.
 The Voxelab brand is aimed at providing more affordable 3D printers at the consumer market for beginners and hobbyists on a lower budget.

 ## Voxelab Aquila with Full Alloy Frame 3D Printer - What do customers who bought it think of it?

-Out of the customers who bought this 3D printer from Voxelab 66% of them out of almost 1000 ratings though that this was a 5/5 3D Printer.
-The top features they cited were its value for money, adhesion, print quality, the screen (Not touchscreen) and the fact that it is suitable for beginners.
+Out of the customers who bought this 3D printer from Voxelab 66% of them out of almost 1000 ratings though that this was a 5/5 3D Printer, which is an impressive score.
+This is not the highest score we have seen, but it towards the higher end of the spectrum.
+The top features that customers who bought this 3D printer cited were its value for money and affordability, its adhesion, its print quality, the screen (Not touchscreen) and the fact that it is suitable for beginners.

 ## Voxelab Aquila with Full Alloy Frame 3D Printer - Who is it for?